Toggling stiffness via multistability: Results

-The first model (Model A) only considers the curved beam pinned at both ends, and a horizontal force $F$ and a moment $M$ are applied to the center, which is the connecting point with the support beam, as discussed above.
-The moment is applied to enforce rotation, while the horizontal force enforces horizontal displacement.
-For simplicity, we neglect the effect of vertical displacement in this model.
-The difference between the two states is introduced by flipping the direction of the moment, under the ideal assumption that in State 1 the curved beam goes into a perfectly mirrored configuration.
-Fig.~\ref{fig:simplified_model_deformation}A illustrates the resulting deformation patterns for both stable states under the different load cases.
-In State 0, the direction of rotation induced by $F$ and $M$ is aligned.
-When both loads are applied simultaneously, their effects accumulate, resulting in larger deformations.
-However, in State 1, the rotations are opposite, causing a blocking effect when the load cases are combined, thus the structure appears stiffer.
-A parameter sweep of the bending moment $M$ (Fig. \ref{fig:simplified_model_deformation}B) shows that the stiffness ratio between the two states is highly sensitive to the amount of rotation transferred to the beam.
-This analysis is an abstraction of the effect of the support beam, as in reality the moment and the force are not independent.
-Nevertheless, this analysis allows us to validate our hypothesis.
+A parameter sweep of the bending moment $M$ and the horizontal force $F$(Fig. \ref{fig:simplified_model_deformation}c) shows that the stiffness ratio between the two states is highly sensitive to the amount of rotation transferred to the beam.
+Although this analysis is an abstraction, as in reality the moment and force are not independent, it helps us to validate our hypothesis.
 The results in the limiting case of $M \rightarrow 0$ show that the stiffness ratio approaches unity, as expected since the load in the two cases is identical.
 As the bending moment $M$ (and thus the rotation) increases, the stiffness ratio decreases, meaning that the difference between the two states becomes more pronounced.
-Indeed, these results confirm that is the rotation of the curved beam center the key factor driving the stiffness ratio.
+These results establish the rotation of the curved beam\textquotesingle s center as the governing parameter of the stiffness ratio.

+Further, we introduce a second model (Model B, Fig.~\ref{modelB}a) that includes the support beams, providing a more accurate analysis of the unit cell.
+The structure is loaded by imposing a horizontal displacement at the lower end of the support beam.
+In this configuration, the coupling between force and rotation transmitted to the curved beam is primarily governed by the slenderness of the support beam, making it a key parameter to control the stiffness ratio in the design, as illustrated in Fig.~\ref{modelB}b.